Masters of the College

 - 2001-2011 Robert James Mair (a) Fellow of St John’s College, Cambridge, and Professor of Geotechnical Engineering (c) Retired on expiry of tenure.

-- 2011- Present.
-Ian Hugh White (a) Fellow of Jesus College and Van Eck Professor of Engineering (b) Deputy Vice Chancellor of the University of Cambridge.
+- 2011- 2019 Ian Hugh White (a) Fellow of Jesus College and Van Eck Professor of Engineering (b) Deputy Vice Chancellor of the University of Cambridge (c) Left to become Vice-Chancellor of the University of Bath.